BrianLa0616/Merchants/Merchants/doc/README.txt

 Goal:
-Defeat all other players by acquiring their Home Tile.
+Defeat all other players by acquiring their Home Tile, while defending your own!

 Start: